Rangpur Medical College

-Rangpur Medical College (RpMC) (রংপুর মেডিকেল কলেজ) is a government medical college in Bangladesh, established in 1970.
+Rangpur Medical College (RpMC) (রংপুর মেডিকেল কলেজ) is a government medical school in Bangladesh, established in 1970.
 It is located in the northern city of Rangpur.
 It is affiliated with Rajshahi Medical University.

 It offers a five-year medical education course leading to an MBBS degree.
 A one-year internship after graduation is compulsory for all graduates.
 The degree is recognized by the Bangladesh Medical and Dental Council.

-The college is associated with 1,000-bed Rangpur Medical College Hospital (RpMCH).
+The college is associated with the 1,000-bed Rangpur Medical College Hospital (RpMCH).
 Journal of Rangpur Medical College is the official journal of the college.

 History

-The government of Pakistan established Rangpur Medical College on 18 March 1970.
-The first batch of 50 students were admitted in 1971.
+Rangpur Medical College was established on 18th March 1970.
+The first batch of 50 students was admitted in 1971.

 In 2018, the Anti-Corruption Commission charged college principal Md Nur Islam and five others with embezzling 45 million taka ($530,000 in 2019) by buying unnecessary and poor quality medical equipment.